akmonengine/volt/README.md

     transformData(result.A)
 }
 ```

-The Foreach function receives a function to pre-filter the results, and returns an iterator.
+DEPRECATED: The Foreach function receives a function to pre-filter the results, and returns an iterator.

 For faster performances, you can use concurrency with the function ForeachChannel:
 ```go